Writing process: Overview of cognitive model

 Flower and Hayes further developed the cognitive model in "The Cognition of Discovery" by observing writers in order to learn how they generate meaning.
 They outlined the rhetorical problem as a list of what a writer may address or consider.
 In doing so, they created a model for the rhetorical problem that can be split up into two main categories: The rhetorical situation and the writer's own goals.
 The rhetorical situation is what motivates a writer to create ideas.
-The writer's own goals are what guide how ideas are formed.
+The writer's own goals are instrumental to how ideas are formed.
 The rhetorical situation is further split into the purpose of the writing, and who will be reading it.
 The writer's own goals are split into how the reader is affected, the persona the writer uses, the meaning the writer can create, and implementation of writing conventions.

 They came to three results from their study, which suggests that good writers envelop the three following characteristics when solving their rhetorical problems: